-The works of Langlands and Bell, immediately reminded me of work by Ighby and Lemmens, which traveled to my home town last year.
+The works of Langlands and Bell, immediately reminded me Ighby and Lemmens’ practice which traveled to my home town last year.
 Each Number Equals One Inhalation and One Exhalation presented a series of sculptures which in one way of another, referenced graphical representations relating to labour.
 In a similar fashion to the diagrams of how spaces are used to influence how to move through space and occupy it, these diagrammatic representations influence the way we think about how we use space related to labour and creation, be it in an early industrial manufacturing plant or google headquarters.
 Ighby and Lemmens’ graphical representations work to translate very complex representations of systematized human labour and question how these diagrams influence how we value that labour.
-In the diagrams which inspire these artworks, remove any indication of human life, but that human touch is reinserted to the work through thoughtful material choice in constructing the sculptures and writing the labels.
+In the diagrams which inspire these artworks which are always 2D, remove any indication of human life, but that human touch is reinserted to the work through thoughtful material choice in constructing the sculptures and writing the labels.
 On the slabs of wood they use, you can see the saw marks and little bits of hot glue, or slivers, making them imperfect, and reflecting a human touch.

 Similarly, Leah Garnett’s installation when one space becomes another draws upon architectural drawings, and plans, but from a more personal perspective.
 She writes about her work: “My father builds custom homes, so I grew up on construction sites, and later I worked on them.
 This foundational experience shaped how I think about space: how we construct, mold, and contain it.
 It also influenced how I make things.
 My 3D vocabulary stems from an early immersion in construction, that while far from masterful, is the language that I brought to making art.
 When One Space Meets Another is a return to my roots in construction, filtered through my sculpture, installation, and drawing practices.
 Specifically, When One Space Meets Another provided me with an opportunity to range over questions about construction sites.
 What is the relationship between landscape and architecture where the temporary and transitional construction site becomes a hybrid of the two?
 As a temporary and nomadic site of labor, how does a construction site compare to a studio, particularly the temporary studio occupations of artist residencies?
 And finally, what are the results and implications of transposing multiple spaces and landscapes into a single location?” (http://www.mta.ca/owens/exhibitions/index.php)

 I think these questions she asks herself are similar to the ones Langlands and Bell, and Ighby and Lemmens are asking in their work.
 There is a push and pull between the handmade structures and diagrams and the very polished schematic that they are influenced by.
 All acknowledge the way we influence architecture, as much as architecture influences us, but there are different personal reactions to both.
 Through using these per-established forms of visual language, the artists allow the viewers room to look a new at scientific information, and perhaps question why we value it over subjective reasoning in the search for representations of truth.